acorrenson/mcmu/README.md

 # mcmu
-An educational model symbolic checker for CTL and μ-calculus
+An tiny symbolic model checker for CTL and μ-calculus